ufs-community/uwtools/docs/index.rst

 Realize Mode
 ............

-This mode renders values created by Jinja2 templates, and lets you override values in one file or object with those from others, not necessarily with the same configuration format.
+This mode renders values created by :jinja2:`Jinja2 templates<templates>`, and lets you override values in one file or object with those from others, not necessarily with the same configuration format.
 With ``uwtools``, you can even reference the content of other files to build up a configuration from its pieces.

 | :any:`CLI documentation with examples<realize_configs_cli_examples>`

 Translate Mode
 ..............

-This tool helps transform legacy configuration files templated with the atparse tool (common at NOAA) into Jinja2 templates for use with the ``uw config realize`` and ``uw template render`` tools, or their API equivalents.
+This tool helps transform legacy configuration files templated with the atparse tool (common at NOAA) into :jinja2:`Jinja2 templates<templates>` for use with the ``uw config realize`` and ``uw template render`` tools, or their API equivalents.

 | :any:`CLI documentation with examples<translate_configs_cli_examples>`